AlexiaChen/awesome-stars/README.md

 - [Percona-QA/pstress](https://github.com/Percona-QA/pstress) – Database concurrency and crash recovery testing tool
 - [message-db/message-db](https://github.com/message-db/message-db) – Microservice native message and event store for Postgres
 - [skalenetwork/sgxwallet](https://github.com/skalenetwork/sgxwallet) – sgxwallet is the first-ever opensource high-performance hardware secure crypto wallet that is based on Intel SGX technology.
 First opensource product on Intel SGX whitelist.
 Scales to 100,000+ transactions per second.
 Currently supports ETH and SKALE, and will support BTC in the future.
 Sgxwallet is under heavy development and use by SKALE network.
+- [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) – 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Chinese only).
 - [csguide-dabai/Programmer-look-at-China](https://github.com/csguide-dabai/Programmer-look-at-China) – 介绍中国各二线以上城市的互联网环境以及生活成本
 - [shayne/wsl2-hacks](https://github.com/shayne/wsl2-hacks) – Useful snippets / tools for using WSL2 as a development environment
 - [pi-hole/docker-pi-hole](https://github.com/pi-hole/docker-pi-hole) – Pi-hole in a docker container